OP-TEE/optee_docs/building/gits/optee_os.rst

 ====================
 Since optee_os supports many devices and configurations it's impossible to give a examples to all variants.
-But below is how you for example would build for QEMU running Armv7-A (AArch32), with debugging enabled and the benchmark framework disabled and will put all built files in a folder name `out/arm` in the root of the git.
+But below is how you for example would build for QEMU running Armv7-A (AArch32), with debugging enabled and all built files in a folder named `out/arm` in the root of the git.

 .. code-block:: bash
     :linenos:

     $ make \
-        CFG_TEE_BENCHMARK=n \
         CFG_TEE_CORE_LOG_LEVEL=3 \
         CROSS_COMPILE=arm-linux-gnueabihf- \
         CROSS_COMPILE_core=arm-linux-gnueabihf- \